Medically reviewed on February 20, 2018.

 You might not be able to prevent preterm labor — but there's much you can do to promote a healthy, full-term pregnancy.
 For example:

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
-Mention any signs or symptoms that concern you, even if you think they're silly or unimportant.
-If you have a history of preterm labor or develop signs or symptoms of preterm labor, you might need to see your health care provider more often during pregnancy for exams and tests.
+Mention any signs or symptoms that concern you.
+If you have a history of preterm labor or develop signs or symptoms of preterm labor, you might need to see your health care provider more often during pregnancy.

-Avoid risky substances.
+- Avoid risky substances.
 If you smoke, quit.
-Smoking might trigger preterm labor.
+Ask your health care provider about a smoking cessation program.
 Illicit drugs are off-limits, too.

 - Consider pregnancy spacing.
 Some research suggests a link between pregnancies spaced less than six months apart and an increased risk of premature birth.
 Consider talking to your health care provider about pregnancy spacing.